Wuxhu11/LittleTiger/_projects/1_project.md

 >#### **5.1 An approach using graph neural networks**

-Based on our previous work on graph neural networks (GNNs) {% cite he2024polarized %} , we also propose a pFL scheme where the weights are learned by GNNs, which is now under reivew.
+Based on our previous work on graph neural networks (GNNs) {% cite he2024polarized %} , we also propose a pFL scheme where the weights are learned by GNNs, which is currently under reivew.